ibm-cloud-docs/codeengine/deploy-job.md

 ## Creating a container image for {{site.data.keyword.codeengineshort}} jobs
 {: #deploy-job-containerimage}

-To run jobs in {{site.data.keyword.codeengineshort}}, you need to first create a container image that has all of the runtime artifacts your job will need, such as runtime libraries.
-There are many different ways of creating the image, such as using the Docker `docker build` command, but there are a couple of key things to keep in mind.
+To run jobs in {{site.data.keyword.codeengineshort}}, you must first create a container image that has all of the runtime artifacts that your job needs, such as runtime libraries.
+You can choose from many different ways to create the image, such as using the Docker `docker build` command, but keep in mind the following key things.
-  * Unlike application images, job images should not have an HTTP server.
+  * Unlike application images, job images do not have an HTTP server.
   * The executable in the image must exit with a code of zero to be considered successful.
   * Your image must be downloadable from a publicly accessible image registry.

 ## Create a job definition
 {: #create-job-def}

-Jobs, unlike applications which react to incoming HTTP requests, are meant to be used for running container images that contain an executable designed to run one time and then exit.
-Rather than specifying the full configuration of a job each time it is executed, you can create a *job definition* which acts as a "template" for the job.
+Jobs, unlike applications, which react to incoming HTTP requests, are meant to be used for running container images that contain an executable that is designed to run one time and then exit.
+Rather than specifying the full configuration of a job each time it is executed, you can create a *job definition*, which acts as a "template" for the job.

 When you run a job, you can override many of the variables that you set in the template.
 You can create job definitions from the console or with the CLI.